Galaxy Tab S7+ First Impressions: 3 days with Samsung's flagship Android tablet

-Samsung may have just made the Galaxy Tab S7+ (along with a slew of other devices) official yesterday, we’ve spent the last three days with it.
-The brand-new $849.99, 12.4-inch the higher-end device of the new Galaxy Tab flagship pair (compared to its smaller sibling 11-inch, $649 sibling), which starts at $649.
+Samsung may have just made the Galaxy Tab S7+ (along with a slew of other devices) official yesterday, but we’ve spent the last three days with it.
+The brand-new $849.99, 12.4-inch is the higher-end device of the new Galaxy Tab flagship pair (compared to its smaller 11-inch, $649 sibling).

 This pair of tablets succeeds the Galaxy Tab S6, a device we said could handle productivity and entertainment, and the Tab S7 and S7+ aim to continue doing just that while also treading into the territory of being a full computer replacement.

-While we’re not quite ready for a full review (in fact, the Galaxy Tab S7 and S7+ aren’t quite ready for a launch in the United States, as they’ll launch sometime this fall, our time with it made a few things clear: Both tablets will give a similar experience in terms of performance, but the S7+ offers a much better display — in both size and quality.
+While we’re not quite ready for a full review (in fact, the Galaxy Tab S7 and S7+ aren’t quite ready for a launch in the United States, as they’ll launch sometime this fall), our time with it made a few things clear: Both tablets will give a similar experience in terms of performance, but the S7+ offers a much better display — in both size and quality.

 Sleek build